 “Businesses face serious cash-flow constraints that threaten their sustainability and ability to exist in the short-term.
 Trade Ministers can design effective policies to stimulate the economy, and these should be a critical part of a holistic economic policy response.” said Marta Blanco, Vice Chair of the Business at OECD Trade Committee, and President of the Spanish CEOE International.
 Spain will chair the OECD Ministerial this year.

-Our Statement on The Trade Policy Response to Covid-19: A Call for Urgent OECD Action in PDF format is available here.
+Our Statement on The Trade Policy Response to Covid-19: A Call for Urgent OECD Action in PDF format is available here and find our key Messages on the impact of Covid-19 international travel restrictions on services-trade costs here.

 In the context of the ongoing Covid-19 pandemic, Business at OECD urges governments to ensure international agri-food supply and security through a coordinated international effort.
 We call on governments to suspend as quickly as possible interventions and protectionist policies that lead to arbitrary restrictions and disruptions in food and agriculture supply chains, learning from the experience of the 2007/08 and 2010 world food commodity price spikes.
 In particular the re-emergence of export restrictions needs to be swiftly reversed by domestic government action, potentially coordinated through the G20 or other international formats.
 In this context we refer to the G20 Extraordinary Agriculture Ministers declaration of 21 April on “working to ensure the continued flow of food, products, and inputs essential for agricultural and food production across borders” and the G20 Ministerial declaration of 19 March dealing with COVID-19.